 Reduced Cancer Risk

 Most healthy meals tend to be rich in antioxidants.
-Consuming foods with antioxidants protect your cells from damage, thereby reducing your cancer risk.
+Consuming foods with antioxidants protects your cells from damage, thereby reducing your cancer risk.
 Such foods include dark leafy vegetables, nuts, seeds, carrots, pumpkin, and berries.

 A healthy diet helps in the maintenance of cognition and brain health (10).
 Such a diet includes plenty of omega-3 fatty acids, polyphenols, flavonoids, and vitamins C, E and D.